This post may contain affiliate links. Please read our disclosure policy.

 Don’t be intimidated by the crust layers or the topping, no cutting in cold butter is required.
 Melted butter is poured into the topping and it forms perfect crumbs to top this dessert.
 This recipe gets bonus points for being naturally gluten-free too.

-(Watch the video to see just how easy it is to make this Strawberry Rhubarb Crunch!)
+(Watch the video in the recipe card to see just how easy it is to make this Strawberry Rhubarb Crunch!)

 Strawberry Rhubarb Crisp